Up to $500,000

 Specifically, they will consider a non-insulin diabetic who is controlled with oral medication and/or diet and exercise.
 In addition, you cannot have any other medical issues.

-While this seems to be a somewhat narrow guideline, we have been able to write a large number of diabetics with complete major medical life insurance plans.
+While this seems to be a somewhat narrow guideline, we have been able to write a large number of diabetics with complete major medical life coverage plans.

 The carriers do "rate up" or charge a somewhat higher premium.
 But, it is a way to obtain a complete major medical plan at a reasonable premium.

-Q. What if I don't Meet that Criteria?
+Q. What if I don't meet the criteria?

 A. If you do not meet the aforementioned criteria, there are still other ways to obtain coverage.
 But, you must obtain a Guaranteed Issue health insurance plan.

-Group health insurance is the most common form of guaranteed issue life insurance, but some states offer guaranteed issue plans on the individual market as well.
+Group health is the most common form of guaranteed issue life coverage, but some states offer guaranteed issue plans on the individual market as well.

 Those who have become HIPAA eligible are also entitled to guaranteed issue plans.